-The results of this survey are described in Table 2: The age range of the pupils taught by the teachers surveyed is between 6 and 25 years.
+The age range of the pupils taught by the teachers surveyed is between 6 and 25 years.
 Only 4.7% of the teachers speak Umbundu.
 The percentage of pupils who speak it is 2.4%, revealing a clear trend of decline in the use of this language.